kingfish777/causalVAR/README.md

-These scripts demonstrate how to perform Structured Vector Autoregression
+These scripts demonstrate how to perform Vector Autoregression